Veneers in Gulfport, Mississippi

-What makes a good candidate for porcelain veneers?
+What makes you a candidate for porcelain veneers?

-A good candidate for dental and porcelain veneers varies from case to case.
+A candidate for dental and porcelain veneers varies from case to case.
 Since veneering your teeth is an irreversible procedure, if you have your tooth structure removed, you’ll have to visit our Gulfport dental office for an examination.
-To give you an idea, a bad candidate for pressed or ceramic veneers would include:
+To give you an idea, you’re not a candidate for pressed or ceramic veneers if you have:

 - Unhealthy teeth, dental decay or those with gum disease.

 - Teeth with little to no enamel present.